 If you want your prescription to be sent to a particular pharmacy, please mark this on the repeat request form or in the email.

-Please allow two full working days (5 full working days for a pharmacy) to allow for your prescription to be written and checked and dispensed.
+Please allow two full working days for Dispensary items (5 full working days for a pharmacy item) to allow for your prescription to be written and checked and dispensed.
 Items that we dispense which need to be specially ordered may take a few days.

 This is a dispensing practice.
 Patients living more than a mile from a pharmacy can obtain their medicines direct from the surgery.